Pseudo Random Numbers (2014)

 Pseudo-random numbers are computer-generated random numbers and they are not truly random because there is an inherent pattern in any sequence of pseudo numbers.

-Read more about Random Number Generation Pseudo-Random Number Generation and Linear Congruential Generator (LCG)
+Read more about Random Number Process, Pseudo-Random Number Generation, and Linear Congruential Generator (LCG)

 Read more about Pseudo-Random Number Generator